About WIT

 * indicates required

-Read our FY24 Annual Report to learn more about our impact.
+Read our FY25 Annual Report to learn more about our impact.

 Classes

-You don’t have to be a “funny person” to take an improv class; you just have to be prepared to have fun.
-Whether you’re an aspiring performer or just someone who wants two-and-a-half hours of fun every week (alongside exciting, creative classmates), everyone stands something to gain by taking a WIT class.
-Thousands of Washingtonians have taken our classes, which have been called “the most fun you can legally have.”
+You don’t have to be a “funny person” to take an improv class; you just have to be prepared to have fun!
+Whether you’re an aspiring performer or looking to meet new people while doing something creative, everyone stands to benefit from taking a WIT class.
+Thousands of people already have!
+Our courses are consistently voted among the “Best of DC” by Washington City Paper readers.
+They’ve also been described as “the most fun you can legally have.”

 Take Classes